Popular 14 others are looking at this right now

-The most famous cooking apple of all, producing large fruits with a sharp acidic flavour that are ideal for making delicious pies and crumbles.
+The most famous cooking apple of all, producing large fruits with a sharp acidic flavour that are ideal for making delicious pies, crumbles and highly recommended by top chefs for making purees.
 Awarded an RHS AGM, Apple 'Bramley's Seedling' has good disease resistance to scab and mildew.
 Pick 'Bramley' apples from October when mature for immediate use or lay the fruits in a cool dry place for winter storage.
 They will store for up to 3 months.

-Grafted onto a dwarfing rootstock, the crowns of 'Bramley' apple trees are easily reached to prune, spray and pick your delicious fruit.
-All 'Bramley's Seedling' apple trees are 'triploids' and will set a partial crop by themselves.
-However, for the heaviest crops they are best grown with another apple.
-If you only have room for one tree then make sure that a neighbour has a tree close by that can act as suitable pollinator.
+This variety is partially self-fertile.
+For the heaviest crops it is best grown with another variety.
+If you only have room for one tree then make sure that a neighbour has a tree close by that can act as a suitable pollinator.
+Pollination Group 3 Triploid - Cooking Apple

 Estimated time to cropping once planted: 2 years.